Booz Allen Hamilton (BAH)

 Booz Allen Hamilton Net Debt Position

-11. Key Takeaways from Booz Allen Hamilton’s Q3 Results
+11. Key Takeaways from Booz Allen Hamilton’s Q4 Results

 12. Is Now The Time To Buy Booz Allen Hamilton?

-Booz Allen Hamilton is a fine business.
+In our opinion, Booz Allen Hamilton is a good company.
 To kick things off, its revenue growth was solid over the last five years.
-And while its projected EPS for the next year is lacking, its scale makes it a trusted partner with negotiating leverage.
-On top of that, its market-beating ROIC suggests it has been a well-managed company historically.
+And while its projected EPS for the next year is lacking, its rising returns show management's prior bets are paying off.
+On top of that, its scale makes it a trusted partner with negotiating leverage.

-Booz Allen Hamilton’s P/E ratio based on the next 12 months is 14.9x.
-Looking at the business services space right now, Booz Allen Hamilton trades at a compelling valuation.
-If you’re a fan of the business and management team, now is a good time to scoop up some shares.
+Booz Allen Hamilton’s P/E ratio based on the next 12 months is 16.5x.
+Looking at the business services landscape right now, Booz Allen Hamilton trades at a pretty interesting price.
+If you believe in the company and its growth potential, now is an opportune time to buy shares.

-Wall Street analysts have a consensus one-year price target of $101.50 on the company (compared to the current share price of $88.00), implying they see 15.3% upside in buying Booz Allen Hamilton in the short term.
+Wall Street analysts have a consensus one-year price target of $102.18 on the company (compared to the current share price of $102.90).